 by Dean Wolfe, Prog dog Media [album released August 15, 2022]

-Every once in a rare while, a new band you've never heard of confidently grabs your attention and won't let go.
+Every once in a great while, a band you’ve never heard before arrives with such confidence and originality that it commands your attention from the first note.

 They exploit this genre with great confidence.
 They keep engaging the listener with their peculiar fresh energy and a seemingly boundless reservoir of creativity and originality.
 Nothing stale about this collection of 7 songs, despite the fact that there's plenty of winks at the prog traditions that they are undoubtedly steeped in.